Write Python. Hit run.

 3. Syntax highlighting

-Colors for keywords, strings, and numbers light up the moment you type — no extension to install.
+Keywords, strings, and numbers light up the moment you type.
+No extension to install.

 5. Built for classrooms

-Teachers can hand out a single link.
-Students focus on the code, not the install.
+Teachers hand out a single link.
+Students focus on the code, not on installing Python.

 6. Examples to remix